click to return to home page

 Inspired rock band Anemo are back: their new single Pray (released on 15 October 2007) on independent New York-based international label Canyons Records, pays tribute to the people who died while bringing to the world the news from the front line.

-"Anemo are one to watch" — Bruce Dickinson (BBC 6Music, Iron Maiden)
+"Anemo are one to watch" — Bruce Dickinson (Iron Maiden) BBC6 Music

 "Great vocals, a driving beat and wonderful hooks" — Getreadytorock.com